Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Begin by identifying someone to mentor you who can offer guidance, collaborations, connections or highlight ways to improve.
+- Begin by identifying an individual mentor who can provide advice, guidance, connections, or point out areas to improve.

 Negativity

-- Ask for help whenever possible Find a mentor to ask for advice or ask your colleagues for suggestions.
+- Get help when you can Find a mentor to ask for guidance or to ask colleagues for assistance.

 Overcommitting Workload